 In the autumn of 2005 I traveled to Mexico on a mission trip.
 I wanted to take pictures while I was there, but I didn’t own a camera.
 I’m sure that’s hard to believe!
 But I was in the middle of my divorce and my life was a considerable mess.
 I owned very little and I was so, so broke.
 I could afford the trip only because others in my church paid for it.
-So I scrimped for weeks to afford a cheap camera and some film.
-The choices at my local Meijer (which, for those of you outside the Midwest, is a slightly upscale Wal-Mart) were skimpy – a few off-brand cameras and this Olympus Trip 500.
+So I scrimped for weeks to afford a twenty-buck camera and some film.
+My choices were skimpy – several off-brand cameras and this Olympus Trip 500.
 I figured I was safest going with a manufacturer I recognized, so I bought the Olympus.
-And so I came to own my first, only, and almost certainly last brand new film camera.

 The Trip 500 is sleek and light.
 It fits into my jeans’ front pocket, though it leaves an obvious bulge.
 It won’t function without two AA batteries, which drive the shutter, a surprisingly quiet winding motor, and the flash, which always fires and can’t be turned off.
 The fixed-focus, wide 28 mm lens is almost certainly made of plastic.
 The lens’s aperture and the shutter’s speed are anybody’s guess.